kwonus/Quelle-Obsolete/Quelle.md

 ### IX.
 Printing Results

-The DISPLAY directive has only a single verb, but it is manifest both as a simple statement (#print) and also as a dependent clause ( | print ).
+The DISPLAY directive has only a single verb, but it is manifest both as a simple statement (@print) and also as a dependent clause ( | print ).

 The arguments to both forms of the verb are identical, but the usage syntax varies.